chenyubi14/vasptools/README.md

 I post every function I developted, but they are sometimes one-time used.
 I am tired of deleting them, so you may ignore the extra functions.

-# module file descriptions
-functions.py: small functions that is useful for many situations class1_read.py: a class of read input and output files class2_update_input.py: a class of editting input files class3_smaller_folder.py: a class dealing with operations on smaller folders like 3rd and 4th folders class4_supercellgenerate.py: generate supercell files and edit its input class98_intermediate_data.py: get intermediate data from unit cells and use them in supercell class99_last_drawinfo.py: a class stored information for drawing graphs incar.py: write INCAR with comments and fixed format.
-All the comments are stored in this file.
-This file can be generated from incar_generate.py  INCAR_template in this folder old+incar.
-Simply use python incar_generate.py
+I recommend download the scripts in a single folder, so add `export SCRIPT=/path/to/scripts` in your ~/.bashrc or ~/.bash_profile files.

+# VASP inputs
+I have a special INCAR format.
+You may look at INCAR_template for an example.
+The fixed INCAR format has several benefits:

+(1) You can directly `diff path1/INCAR path2/INCAR` in terminal to see the difference of two jobs.

+(2) You will have a way to edit INCAR easily, as provided by my code.

+If you want to make your own template, it is very easy.
+Just edit INCAR_template, and run `python incar_generate.py`, so the file class0_incar.py, which stores INCAR tags with comments, will be updated with new formats.
+Remember to not use `=` randomly, because incar_generate.py uses `=` to identify a tag.

+# frequently used functions and commands

+`python $SCRIPT/op_bs_dos.py` for submit a job to calculate density of states `python $SCRIPT/draw_dos1_element.py` can plot the density of state plot

+`python $SCRIPT/draw_KS1_insideBG.py` draws the Kohn-Sham(KS) states within band gap.
+It is ususally useful to plot defect KS states.

+## file types
+class*.py (files starting with class): module files to be imported/used in other files

+  class0_functions1,2,3.py: small functions

+  class1_read.py: a class to read VASP input and output

+  class2_update_input.py: a class of editting VASP input files

+  class3_smaller_folder.py: a class dealing with op_*.py files, it usually generate subdirectories for operations like density of state calculations

+  class95_energyf_fromTL.py: plot formation energy from transition levels, usualy from others' calculated transition levels

+  class96_formationenergy.py: plot formation energy diagram from own computed jobs

+  class99_last_drawmulinfo.py: a class stored information for drawing graphs

+  class0_incar.py: a function write INCAR file with detailed comments.

 # generate file descriptions.
 Generate supercells like POSCAR, INCAR, KPOINTS for various defects
 # usage: calling at vasp-job directories. e.g. python $SCRIPT/generate_supercell.py